KDE/documentation-docs-kdenlive-org/user_interface/clip_menu/stabilize.rst

 https://youtu.be/SWCoqZLJNgY

 The "shutter angle" setting that the narrator says he does not know what it does (1:35) ...
-Shutter angle is an angle that images could be maximum rotated for stabilization. see `here <http://www.mltframework.org/bin/view/MLT/FilterVideostab>`_.
+Shutter angle is an angle that images could be maximum rotated for stabilization. `See here <http://www.mltframework.org/bin/view/MLT/FilterVideostab>`_.